Your Guide to Moving to Atlanta

 Atlanta is known for its hot and muggy summers — hence the endearing nickname “Hot-lanta.”
 If you’re not one for the cold, this is the place for you.
 The short and mild winters average just two snow days a year.
 Atlanta has about 117 days of sunshine each year on average, and about the same number of rainy days as well.

-The hottest month of the year is typically July when average temperatures reach 87 degrees.
-The coldest month is usually January when temps plunge to an average of 35 degrees.
-All in all, though, Atlanta’s climate is fairly mild, with an average annual temperature of 61 degrees.
+The hottest month of the year is typically July, when average temperatures reach 86 degrees.
+The coldest month is usually December, when temps plunge to an average of 35 degrees.
+All in all, though, Atlanta’s climate is fairly mild, with an average annual high temperature of 72 degrees and an average low of 53 degrees.

 What are Atlanta’s fastest-growing neighborhoods?

-The rapidly expanding Atlanta metro population is expected to increase more than 56% by 2050 — reaching a population of more than 8.6 million people.
-Most of the growth is expected within the city, northern suburbs, and near the Hartsfield-Jackson International Airport.
+The rapidly expanding Atlanta metro population is expected to increase more than 56% by 2050 — reaching a population of more than 8.6 million people with more folks moving to ATL.
+Most of the growth is expected within the city, northern suburbs, and near the Hartsfield-Jackson Atlanta International Airport.
 Here is a closer look at the areas that are already starting to boom in Atlanta:

-Located directly south of downtown, in between the Atlanta Zoo to the east and I-85 to the west, Summerhill is on its way to becoming a big deal in Atlanta.
-The 80-acre master-planned neighborhood is a redevelopment of the former Olympic village.
+Located directly south of downtown, in between Zoo Atlanta to the east and Interstate-85 to the west, Summerhill is on its way to becoming a big deal in Atlanta.
+The 80-acre master-planned neighborhood is a redevelopment of the area surrounding the former Olympic stadium, now Center Parc Credit Union Stadium, the stadium for Georgia State University.
 Developers are transforming the area into a mixed-use extension of downtown to include shops, restaurants, and apartments.
-Already 5,937 folks live here with many more expected to come.
-The median list price for a house in Summerhill is $400,000, and the average rent in the area is $1,455/mo.
+Already 1, 976 folks live here with many more expected to come.
+The median home value in Summerhill is $155,704, and the average rent in the area is $755/mo.

 Midtown is a bustling commercial and residential area north of downtown and east of I-85.
 It’s one of the most vibrant parts of the city, with its popular boutiques, coffee shops, green spaces, and music venues.
 Housing options range from lofts and apartments to single-family homes.
-Midtown has about 23,211 residents.
-The median home price is about $385,000, and the average rent is $1,932/mo.
+Midtown has about 16,659 residents.
+The median home value is about $355,944, and the average rent is $1,444/mo.

 East Atlanta and East Atlanta Village